Update 16 June 2021

 Licensed and non-licensed events such as festivals, flower shows, car boot sales or circuses, charity events such as fundraising fairs, organised sporting events such 10km runs, town centre events and even street parties, are all situations where people gather in crowds and where social distancing is difficult, if not impossible.

 In the Government’s roadmap, key is the term ‘not before dates’ which are given for such events.
-However, we know many people are counting down to June 21 when social distancing may not be required, if all the tests and reviews can be met safely.
+However, we know many people are counting down to the revised 19 July date when social distancing may not be required, if all the tests and reviews can be met safely.

 It is essential for us all to recognise that along the roadmap many important things need to happen before we get to that point.

-The Government has said it will conduct research into mass gatherings and COVID-19, and the results of this research will inform the rest of the roadmap regards any possible scope for easing restrictions.
+The Government is conducting research into mass gatherings and COVID-19, and the results of this research will inform the rest of the roadmap regards any possible scope for easing restrictions.

 If you are hoping to have an event in Elmbridge during June, July or August and beyond, you should review and strongly consider the following: